Smallville was a decade-long WB/CW hit that gave us the story of Clark Kent's

 Script: Bill Finger.
 Pencils, Inks, Letters: Bob Kane.
 Colors: Unknown.

-I understand why DC would want to position the event on a Wednesday, since that's when new arrivals hit comics shops, and why it would want to do something in proximity to this weekend's San Diego Comic-Con as well.
-There are in fact several Batman panels scheduled for the latter, but surely that doesn't preclude (let alone abrogate) historical accuracy.
-Some fun stuff did see the light closer to Batman's actual birthdate, to be fair, including material in the aforementioned upcoming posts.
-I really should be willing to cut DC considerable slack given how commemorations of other legends over at Adventures in Comicology got punted down the line, although I finally had the sense to cut bait and reschedule — I'm about as confident as I ever get that my retrospectives marking Superman's and Batman's 80th birthdays will be worth the wait.
-Since I've been around for more than half of his existence now, and five years hence feels like it'll be here before we know it, maybe the answer is that I'm just turning into an old crank myself.
+I understand why DC would want to position the event on a Wednesday, since that's when new releases hit comics shops, and why it would want to do something in close proximity to this weekend's San Diego Comic-Con.
+There are in fact several Batman panels scheduled for the latter, but that doesn't preclude (let alone abrogate) historical accuracy.
+Some fun stuff did see the light closer to Batman's actual birthdate, to be fair, including material covered in those upcoming posts of mine, and I really should be willing to cut DC considerable slack given how commemorations of other legends on Adventures in Comicology got punted down the line due to my own never-ending battle against various obstacles to production.
+I've been around for more than half of their existences now, and five years hence feels like it'll be here before we know it, so maybe we'll all have more to say when Superman and Batman turn 80.

 Photo: Chris Szagola / AP © 2014.